 Travel is not exempt from the “right here, right now” mentality.
 Airlines, hotels, and restaurants all use first party or third party apps for bookings, pre-departure, cabin entertainment, last-minute reservations, and more.
 But on-demand is not solely for when things are going smoothly.

 “Travel brands bridge a physical gap with their customers unlike most other types of businesses,” explains Deloitte, “Hotels are temporary homes for their guests.
 Airlines fly passengers around the skies.”
 This means that proactive risk management is an integral part of on-demand support.
 As CMI points out “While it’s likely your business is prepared to respond on social media when a travel crisis emerges, you might score more consumer loyalty points if you have easily accessible information on hand to help them avoid potential travel traps in the first place.”
 Travelers, more than any other type of customer, demand a frictionless experience with your brand.
 Give it to them.

 How can travel marketers put on-demand into action?
-On-demand travel marketing goes back to appropriate use of data.
+On-demand travel marketing goes back to the appropriate use of data.
 A differentiated travel marketing experience takes data scattered around the internet and pulls it into a single programmatic platform.
-The data must be carefully sifted for patterns that show intent within a reasonable timeframe, creative and headline choice must be tailored to this data, and the appropriate advertising channels chosen.
+The data must be carefully sifted for patterns that show intent within a reasonable timeframe, creative and headline choice must be tailored to this data, and the appropriate advertising channels are chosen.